wiseman-timelord/OllamaAmdLlama/README.md

 Ollama emulation through llama.cpp pre-compilled binaries and gradio.

 ## DESCRIPTION:
 The OhLlamas! program is designed to manage and serve language models using various processing options.
 It offers both a REST API and a Gradio-based GUI to interact with the system, making it versatile for different use cases.
 The OhLlamas! program provides a comprehensive solution for managing and serving language models on Windows.
 By utilizing pre-compiled binaries for different processing capabilities, it offers flexibility in performance optimization.
-The program supports both command-line and graphical user interfaces, making it accessible for various users and applications.
+The program supports  graphical user interface, making it accessible for various users and applications.

 ### FEATURES:
 - Interactive Gui : User-friendly interface with Gradio, requiring no command-line input.